mkudija/mkudija.github.io/reading-notes/_md/2019-03-10-Lead Yourself First.md

 ## Chapter 10 - Moral Courage
 - leaders need introspection, Conant: "It's not that you need to be completely unplugged from the outside world.
 But you do need to be completely plugged in to what *you* think" (132)
   - 30 minute morning reflection with coffee in the garden thinking about 5 things: family, work, community, faith, personal well-being (132)
 - Jimmy Bartz: "Today, I still wake up at five thirty each morning, while the rest of the house is asleep.
 Fridays are my day off.
-I spend the whole day by myself until the kids come hoe from school."
+I spend the whole day by myself until the kids come home from school."
 (138)
   - "As my responsibilities as a leader grow, I need more solitude...I go to Wyoming three times a year...maybe not crossing paths with another person for two or three days.
 It's a feast for the soul."
 (141)